 This time delay is important for evacuating people.
 Tsunami warning systems have been developed around the world to detect possible tsunamis and provide warnings for people.
 All warning systems consist of two parts, a detection network and a communication network.

-The Pacific Tsunami Warning Center is the US site that monitors and issues warnings for land around the Pacific Ocean and Caribbean Sea.
+The National Tsunami Warning Center is the US site that monitors and issues warnings for land around the Pacific Ocean and Caribbean Sea.

 Most detection networks for tsunamis use the seismic waves from the earthquake to predict if a tsunami will be created.
 Seismometers throughout the world are constantly recording earthquakes.
 When a large earthquake happens, computers rapidly determine what kind of earthquake it is and decide if it is likely to create a tsunami.
 Because many large earthquakes last for several minutes, this process can occur even while the earthquake is still happening.
 If the earthquake is predicted to create a tsunami, a warning is issued.

 A network of tidal buoys throughout the oceans is used to track the tsunami.
 As more information is gathered, the warnings are updated.